Please read this page before applying for a dog license.

 Where can I find the laws that apply to dog licensing?

-The laws governing dog licensing in the State of Ohio can be found in the Ohio Revised Code (ORC), sections 955.01 through 955.99.
+The laws governing dog licensing in the State of Ohio can be found in the Ohio Revised Code (ORC), sections 955 and 956.
+You may also find information on the Franklin County Department of Animal Care and Control website.

 How do I replace a rabies tag?